Retinal dehydrogenase

 In enzymology, a retinal dehydrogenase, also known as retinaldehyde dehydrogenase (RALDH), catalyzes the chemical reaction converting retinal to retinoic acid.
-This enzyme belongs to the family of oxidoreductases, specifically the class acting on aldehyde or oxo- donor groups with NAD^{+} or NADP^{+} as acceptor groups, the systematic name being retinal:NAD^{+} oxidoreductase.
+This enzyme belongs to the family of oxidoreductases, specifically the class acting on aldehyde or oxo- donor groups with nicotinamide adenine dinucleotide (NAD^{+}) or nicotinamide adenine dinucleotide phosphate (NADP^{+}) as acceptor groups, the systematic name being retinal:NAD^{+} oxidoreductase.
 This enzyme participates in retinol metabolism.
 The general scheme for the reaction catalyzed by this enzyme is: